-After you restart a node that uses RDMA LLT, LLT does not work, or the gabconifg -a command shows the ieopardy state
+After you restart a node that uses RDMA LLT, LLT does not work, or the gabconfig -a command shows the jeopardy state

-The iptables are enabled by default on the Veritas Access cluster nodes.
+Iptables are enabled by default on the Veritas Access cluster nodes.
 The iptables can affect the LLT function for the RDMA network.